 HOW TO ENROL IN PUBLIC SCHOOL IN ADELAIDE & SA

 - Make an appointment with the local school in your area – they will give you an application to enrol to complete.

 - Get documentation organised – Passport, Birth Certificate, Copy of Lease (or similar) to show you live in catchment area.
 Plus immunisation records from your doctor.

 - Go in with everything - they sign off and it gets sent for approval.

 For further info re temporary residents and rules that relate to visa-sub class go to:

-For further information and to find a state school in your area go to the Department of Education: http://www.decd.sa.gov.au
+For further information and to find a state school in your area go to the South Australia Department for Education: www.education.sa.gov.au